katocharles/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: script to delete folder

-10-back: script to goback to previous working directory
+11-list: script to list files in folders passed as arguments